slacgismo/pv-validation-hub/QuickStart.md

 pre-commit install
 ```

+### Start Docker Desktop

+To have access to the Docker Daemon you will need to start the Docker Desktop Application on your machine

 ### Run all containers

 **Note:** You can increase the memory allocation for Docker through the Settings > Resources > Memory Limit slider